 We have put together a list of the top rated radar detectors with both radar and laser detection in front and behind your car, for full 360 degree protection.
-Here is our top 5 list and reviews of the best radar laser detectors on the market in 2019/2020
+Here is our top 5 list and reviews of the best radar laser detectors on the market.

 The Cobra Radar is an inexpensive detector that detects other radar and laser signals.
 It detects x, K and ka rader bands, laser and vg-2 signals.
 While these sorts of radar detectors have been around for several years already, in recent years false alarms from modern collision detection systems have made radars less useful.
 This radar has filters to prevent these false alerts.